Asciant/angular-cli-heroku/README.md

 # angular-cli-heroku
 Deploy to Heroku with @angular/cli.

-This project was inspired by `rbinsztock/angular-cli-heroku`.
-Although Rémy's project, the intention here was to provide a way to deploy to Heroku from an existing `@angular/cli` project.
+This project was inspired by [rbinsztock/angular-cli-heroku](http://github.com/rbinsztock/angular-cli-heroku).

+Although unlike Rémy's project, the intention here was to provide a way to deploy to Heroku from an existing `@angular/cli` project.

 ## Assumptions
 This project assumes: